honze-net/nmap-bootstrap-xsl/README.md

 # nmap-bootstrap-xsl

-Have a nice interface for checking the result of your Nmap scans
+Have a nice interface for checking the result of your Nmap scans.
+This software must not be used by military or secret service organisations.

 ## How to use